Fire and rescue services

 Entry and exit conditions can change at short notice.
 Contact an embassy or consulate of Switzerland for the latest details about visas, currency and customs.

-The State Secretariat for Migration (SEM) recommends that children under 18 travelling alone and children travelling with only one parent/guardian carry a letter of consent from their parents/guardians/non-travelling parent.
+The State Secretariat for Migration (SEM) recommends that children under 18 travelling alone or with only one parent/guardian carry a letter of consent from their parents/guardians/non-travelling parent.

 The letter should contain the following: